discoproject/disco/doc/overview.rst

  * **Python workers** take the user-specified :term:`job functions`, run them with the specified input, and write output to result files.
-As the result, they send addresses to the result files to the master through their supervisor.
+As the result, they send addresses of the result files to the master through their supervisor.

  * Input files are accessed via HTTP, unless Python worker runs on the same node